UoB-COMSM0110/2024-group-9/README.md

 We also noted that we are still undecided about exactly what our three challenges will be, how many levels to have, and what details to include on the leaderboard.
 For example, how will we calculate a score for a player, will we show duplicates (i.e. if a player has played twice, will their two different scores appear in the leaderboard) and how will we show the current player's high score if it is not in, say, the top 10?

+### Ideation process and how we settled on the final idea
+The process began by setting limits; it was important to know and manage expectations.
+Naturally, a totally revolutionary open-world RPG was well beyond anyone’s capabilities.
+But at the same time games like advanced Pong or Tic-Tac-Toe did not feel like enough of a challenge.
+Initially, the idea of a racing game seemed appealing but we quickly decided this felt a bit boring given what the kind of racing game we would be able to make and so we landed on a platformer with the idea of adding some kind of storyline to make it more interesting for the player.
+To make sure we did not end up doing something too derivative of a Super Mario we decided to take it extra-terrestrial and come up with our own storyline of a lost and crashed cowboy of the future; the solo space explorer.
+With a rough outline defined we were able to begin brainstorming features and ideas.
+Immediately, we decided we needed obstacles to add some sort of challenge, lives so that there is ‘something at risk’ and the player cannot just spam moves until something fortuitously happens to work and scores to add an incentive to complete the game faster/better (settling on how the player’s attempt would be scored was not something we were able to do in the earlier stages as this required more knowledge of the code we would be using and how complicated each scoring method would end up being).

+With these objectives decided we set about drawing up the very bare bones draft of the game which featured an intro menu with the option to play the game or the tutorial.
+We had the user ‘click’ the play button, which took them to an “ENTER YOUR NAME” screen.
+This was followed by a screen revealing a level map which starts off as a very simple ‘obstacle course’ in which the player need only jump to reach the next platform and complete that level.
+Then suggestions were made to include enemy sprites that the player was to avoid.
+Failing to do so would cost one of the player’s 3 lives and the loss of all 3 lives would take the player (initially) back to the start of the level.
+Eventually, the player completes the draft level and sees a ‘MISSION COMPLETE’ screen followed by a scoreboard screen with their name and score on it, comparing them to previous players.

 ## Design

 ## Implementation